torenware/vite-go/README.md

 ## Caveats

-This code is a proof of concept, and is relatively new; in particular, there may be some configurations you can use in `vite.config.js` that won't work as I expect.
+This code isrelatively new; in particular, there may be some configurations you can use in `vite.config.js` that won't work as I expect.
 If so: [please open an issue on Github](https://github.com/torenware/vite-go/issues).
 I've posted the code so people can see it, and try things out.
 I think you'll find it useful.